 CNH Industrial has carried out some 100 initiatives in 18 countries.
-Personal protective equipment and hand sanitizer bottles were distributed to local health care institutions; ventilators were donated to the Italian Civil Protection department; cell phones and vehicles were provided to health authorities and generators were loaned to local organizations.
+Personal protective equipment and hand sanitiser bottles were distributed to local health care institutions; ventilators were donated to the Italian Civil Protection department; cell phones and vehicles were provided to health authorities and generators were loaned to local organisations.
 Employees have also volunteered time and effort to help source and deliver essential food supplies to those in need during this time.
-Furthermore, the Company is continuing to develop and refine its health and safety protocols for all global employees.
-This Safety Protocol encompasses 48 different measures and is in full compliance with local regulations in all countries where the Company operates.
+Furthermore, the company is continuing to develop and refine its health and safety protocols for all global employees.
+This Safety Protocol encompasses 48 different measures and is in full compliance with local regulations in all countries where the company operates.
 This is now fully implemented and operational at all 67 plants and 45 logistics centers worldwide.

-Diageo will provide Grain Neutral Spirits (GNS) to hand sanitizer producers in Italy, the UK, the US, and beyond.
+Diageo will provide Grain Neutral Spirits (GNS) to hand sanitiser producers in Italy, the UK, the US and beyond.
 GNS is an ethyl alcohol normally used in the production of vodka and gin.
-This initiative should enable the production of more than 8 million 250ml bottles of hand sanitizer.
+This initiative should enable the production of more than 8 million 250ml bottles of hand sanitiser.

-Dow is using its factories and raw materials handling, mixing and packaging capabilities to produce over 200 metric tonnes of hand sanitizer in Germany, Belgium, US and Brazil.
-The majority of the hand sanitizer will be donated to health systems and government agencies for their distribution.
+Dow used its factories and raw materials handling, mixing and packaging capabilities to produce over 200 metric tonnes of hand sanitiser in Germany, Belgium, US and Brazil.
+The majority of the hand sanitiser was donated to health systems and government agencies for their distribution.

-Estee Lauder Companies (ELC) has made financial, product and hand sanitizer donations to support efforts during the COVID-19 crisis, spanning multiple organisations across over 25 countries.
-ELC has provided medical services to approximately 25,000 families in Spain via Red Cross Spain (Cruz Roja); assistance to vulnerable communities in Italy, including delivering their groceries, medicines and essential items to their homes via Red Cross Italy (Croce Rossa); thousands of hand, face and skin care products to medical staff across countries including Spain, Russia, Nordics, Benelux, France, Switzerland, Turkey, Poland, Germany, Austria and Hungary; hand sanitizers to facilities near our Oevel manufacturing site in Belgium, including Kempen Networks of Hospitals, Veiligheidscentrum De Marly, University Hospitals Leuven, and the care centers of Perwijshof Armonea, Rustoord Vlaspand and Parel der Kempen.
+Estee Lauder Companies (ELC) has made financial, product and hand sanitiser donations to support efforts during the COVID-19 crisis; spanning multiple organisations across over 25 countries.
+ELC has provided medical services to approximately 25,000 families in Spain via Red Cross Spain (Cruz Roja); assistance to vulnerable communities in Italy, including delivering their groceries, medicines and essential items to their homes via Red Cross Italy (Croce Rossa); thousands of hand, face and skin care products to medical staff across countries including Spain, Russia, Nordics, Benelux, France, Switzerland, Turkey, Poland, Germany, Austria and Hungary; hand sanitisers to facilities near their Oevel manufacturing site in Belgium, including Kempen Networks of Hospitals, Veiligheidscentrum De Marly, University Hospitals Leuven, and the care centers of Perwijshof Armonea, Rustoord Vlaspand and Parel der Kempen.

 GE Healthcare has doubled its capacity of ventilator production and entered a partnership with Ford Motor Company to build simplified ventilators to help treat COVID-19 patients.